Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Pierre BELLARD (?-c1847)

 Pierre, son of Joseph Beler or Belere and Catherine Radidou of Canada, married Constance, daughter of French Creole Joseph Andrépont, at the Opelousas church, St. Landry Parish, in August 1820.
 All of their children were born in St. Landry Parish.
 Their daughters married into the Dupré and Mouille families.
 Pierre's succession record was filed at the Opelousas courthouse in June 1847.
-His sons do not seem to have created families of their own, so, except for its blood, this line of the family may not have survived in the Bayou State.
+His sons do not seem to have created families of their own, so, except for its blood, this family line may not have survived in the Bayou State.

 1